grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 The verb helps the reader know that they're navigating to a task topic before they follow the link.

 You can remove the verb from the `menuTitle` if it's implied by the containing section.
-For example, the page 'Install Grafana Alloy in a Docker container' can be shortened to 'Docker' if it's in a section named 'Install'.
+For example, the page "Install Grafana Alloy in a Docker container" can be shortened to "Docker" if it's in a section named "Install".

 ### Refs